strongbrewio/strongbrewio.github.io/_posts/2019-01-21-rxjs-patterns-conditionally-executing-work.md

 );
 ```

 We add an if statement inside of a `map` operator.
-If the condition is not met, we just return the `selectedItems`.
+If the condition is not met, so there is no delayed delivery, we just return the `selectedItems` so these can be used in the `switchMap` operator to do the backend call.

 So far so good.
 BUT, how will we implement the else?

-We can use the same map operator, but in the else case, we want to map to the `Observable` we get from the `showDialog` function.
+Inside of the `map` operator, we can implement the else case.
+In that else case, we want to show the dialog.
+This means, we are going to map to the result of the `showDialog` function.

 ```typescript
 selectedItems$.pipe(